-The Australian Cattle Dog belongs to the Sheepdogs and Cattledogs group in the FCI grouping.
+The Australian Cattle Dog belongs to the Sheepdogs and Cattledogs (except Swiss Cattledogs) in the FCI grouping.

-Is the Australian Cattle Dog allowed as pet in a Singapore HDB Flat?
+Is the Australian Cattle Dog allowed as a pet in a Singapore HDB flat?

 Australia, 1800s.
 The Australian Cattle Dog was developed by pioneer settlers in the 1800s by crossing Dingo-blue merle Collies to Dalmatians and black and tan Kelpies.
 Some sources say the Bull Terrier breed may have been added as well.

 Behaviour and Temperament

 Hardworking, independent, energetic, alert, courageous.

 Playful but can be nippy, a quality needed to herd cattle.
 Happiest when working or training.
 It needs action in its life and will do best with a job.
 Strong independent character means he is best with experienced owners.

 What are some Physical Features of the Australian Cattle Dog?